killerbee13/TIS-100-CXX/README.md

   score.
 - `--dry-run`: Mainly useful for debugging the command-line parser and initial setup.
 Checks the command line as normal and quits before running any tests.

+## Additional features:

+Contrary to its documentation, TIS-100 clamps input values in test cases to the range [-99, 999].
+The simulator allows the full documented range [-999, 999].

+TIS-100-CXX supports custom levels with any rectangular size, using the new Lua function `get_layout_ext()`, which is expected to return an array of arrays of `TILE_*` values of any rectangular size (i.e. every row must have the same number of columns).

+The parser accepts some things the game does not, namely:
+- When the --T21_size argument is specified, nodes may have more than 15 instructions
+- multiple labels on one line
+- Directional port names (LEFT, RIGHT, UP, DOWN) may be abbreviated to their first letters
+- Lines have no length limit

+Otherwise, the simulator is intended to exactly simulate the game, including any restrictions it has.

+## Support scripts:

 There are two shell scripts distributed with the sim, mainly intended for testing the sim itself, `test_saves_single.sh` and `test_saves_lb.sh`, both of which require [fish](https://fishshell.com/) to run. `test_saves_single.sh`